allenaavila/inner-beast-service/docs/api/quizdefinitions-get-quizdefinition-by-id.md

-# GET Quiz Definitions by quiz ID
+# GET quiz definition by quiz ID

 Returns all `quizdefinitions` specified by the `quizId` parameter, if it exists.